1970 AFC Championship Game

-The 1970 AFC Championship Game was the inaugural title game of the American Football Conference.
+The 1970 AFC Championship Game was the inaugural title game of the American Football Conference (AFC).
 Played on January 3, 1971, the game was hosted by the AFC East champion Baltimore Colts who played the AFC West champion Oakland Raiders at Memorial Stadium in Baltimore, Maryland.
-Along with the 1970 NFC Championship Game played on the same day, this game constituted the penultimate round of the 1970-71 NFL playoffs which had followed the 1970 regular season of the National Football League.
+Along with the 1970 NFC Championship Game played on the same day, this game constituted the penultimate round of the 1970–71 NFL playoffs which had followed the 1970 regular season of the National Football League.

-Baltimore defeated Oakland 27-17 to earn the right to represent the AFC in Super Bowl V.
+Baltimore defeated Oakland 27–17 to earn the right to represent the AFC in Super Bowl V.

 Background

 1970 AFL-NFL merger

 Following Super Bowl IV, the NFL and rival American Football League completed their planned merger into a single league, which retained the NFL's established name and logo.
 As per the terms of the merger, three "old guard" NFL teams (the Colts, Cleveland Browns and Pittsburgh Steelers) agreed to join the ten AFL teams to form the American Football Conference.
 The other thirteen teams that contested the 1969 NFL season formed the National Football Conference.

 The merger meant that the Super Bowl, originally established an interleague World Championship Game between the champions of the AFL and NFL, became the championship game of the NFL.
-From a mathematical perspective, the AFC Championship Game became the successor contest to the AFL Championship Game which had determined the AFL's champions during its ten year run from 1960 to 1969, as well as its representative in the first four Super Bowls.
+From a mathematical perspective, the AFC Championship Game became the successor contest to the AFL Championship Game which had determined the AFL's champions during its ten-year run from 1960 to 1969, as well as its representative in the first four Super Bowls.

 Both conferences were aligned into three divisions each and a new playoff format was established for both new conferences.
 Under the new format, the division champions qualified in addition to the Best Second Placed Team (which was quickly shortened, first informally and then officially, to wild card) to form a four team bracket in each conference.
 The home teams were determined at this time by an annual rotation between the three divisions, with the provision that wild card teams would neither host a playoff game, nor face their own division champion prior to the title game.
-The winners of the Divisional Round would contest the conference championship games, with the winner of the Divisional Round game involving two division champions hosting the title game.
+The winners of the Divisional Round would contest the conference championship games, with the winner of the divisional-round game involving two division champions hosting the title game.